 - NCIS has had stakeouts on several occasions.

 - The Rockford Files featured many stakeouts over it's run, but the most unconventional was when the stakeout was completely unrelated to the case the main character was investigating.
 He simply happens to run into his Friend on the Force disguised as a food vendor.
 At the end of the episode, he saves himself from the criminals chasing him by leading them through said stakeout.

 - Young Blades: King Louis joins the Musketeers on a stakeout in "The Chameleon."
 When he asks what you're supposed to do during one, Ramon produces a tray of beignets.

 - Showed up from time to time on Dragnet.
 It was once played for laughs when Officer Gannon started talking about the physical effects he always got with stakeouts - headaches, upset stomach, etc.

 - Mulder and Scully and other FBI agents on The X-Files sometimes were on a stake-out duty.
 The examples include "Squeeze" when the FBI do stakeouts of the murder sites where a serial killer might re-appear, and then Mulder orders a stake-out of Tooms's building.
 In its sequel "Tooms", Mulder follows the eponymous mutant serial killer; the episode has a very sweet bonding scene between the agents in their car.
 "Eve" had Mulder keeping an eye on one of the girls, as they were expecting her abduction.

-- Monk played it for laughs when his assistant complained about how long they'd been on a stakeout.
-Monk told her that was what made it fun; you never knew how long it would take.
+- Monk played it for laughs in "Mr. Monk and the Secret Santa" when Natalie complains about how long they'd been on a stakeout.
+Monk tells her that is what makes it fun; you never know how long it will take.